Statistical Inference for Differentially Private Stochastic Gradient Descent: Limiting Distribution for DP-SGD

-The assumption of bounded gradient sensitivity is widely used in the literature on differentially private optimization; see \cite{song2013stochastic,avella2021differentially}.
+The assumption of bounded gradient sensitivity is widely used in the DP literature; see \cite{song2013stochastic,avella2021differentially}.
 In Algorithm \ref{alg:dp-sgd}, the noise parameter $\sigma_1$ is proportional to $\Delta_g$, with further details provided in Corollary \ref{coro:rd_thm1} and Corollary \ref{coro:gd_thm1}.
-The following theorem establishes the general convergence properties of DP-SGD under these conditions.
+The following theorem establishes the general convergence properties of DP-SGD.

 \begin{theorem} Suppose that Assumptions \ref{ass:strong_convex}, \ref{ass:innovation}, and \ref{ass:privacy_theta} hold.
 If the step size satisfies $\eta_t=\eta\cdot t^{-\alpha}$ for $\alpha\in(1/2,1)$, the batch size is $m$, and the iteration satisfies $T=k\cdot n$, then the output of Algorithm \ref{alg:dp-sgd} satisfies